ka9q/ka9q-radio/docs/ka9q-radio.md

 the SNR drops below the **squelch-close** threshold.
 The default of 1 block keeps the ends of packet transmissions from being chopped off, while a value of 0 is suitable to completely eliminate audible squelch tails in FM voice operation.
+Because the preset 'pm' in modes.conf is usually used for ordinary voice, it sets this to 0.
+Preset 'fm' (no de-emphasis) sets it to 1.

 **headroom** Decimal, default -15 dBFS.
 Sets the target output audio level.
 Valid in all modes but relevant mainly to the linear